Who can apply to be a deputy

 When there’s more than one deputy

-The court will tell you how to make decisions if you’re not the only deputy.
+When you apply, tell the court how you’ll make decisions if you’re not the only deputy.
 It will be either:

-- together (usually called ‘jointly’), which means all the deputies have to agree on the decision
+- together (‘joint deputyship’), which means all the deputies have to agree on the decision

-- separately or together (usually called ‘jointly and severally’), which means deputies can make decisions on their own or with other deputies
+- separately or together (‘jointly and severally’), which means deputies can make decisions on their own or with other deputies

 Other types of deputy